“Should I need an adjustable air mattress?” How many times have you asked yourself this question? Let me guess –

 This queen size air mattress is made with 40 individual air coils to provide a flat, comfy sleeping surface – thanks to the ComfortCoil Technology used.

-With one-click toggle inflating and deflating are a breeze.
+With a one-click toggle inflating and deflating are a breeze.
 The patented pump design is 20% quieter than the competitor models.

 Another important feature is its SureGrip Bottom.
 It provides a better suction grip and prevents mattress movement.

 It is backed by a limited one-year warranty.
 Weight capacity: 500 pounds